Dry Eye | Whitby & Co | Independent Opticians London | Fleet Street

 How to Treat Dry Eye

-Many people have dry eye experience mild irritation with no long-term effects.
+Many people with dry eye experience mild irritation with no long-term effects.
 However, if the condition is left untreated or becomes severe, it can produce complications that can cause eye damage, potentially resulting in impaired vision.

-• Avoid rubbing your eyes and blink regularly
+• Refrain from rubbing your eyes

-• Humid places such as the shower may offer some relief
+• Humid places, such as the shower, may offer some relief

 • The eye condition blepharitis can co-exist with dry eyes.
 It is advised that you perform daily eyelid cleansing routine (warmth, massage and cleanse)